Mushabbarahmed/django_website/README.md

-# big mart sales prediction using ml
+# big mart sales prediction using ml and Flask

 Note: To run this